MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 ### Add formFactor prop

-Then, update the code component to render differently depending on a new prop `formFactor`.
+Update the code component to render differently depending on a new prop `formFactor`.
 Add the following attribute to the `ChoicesPickerComponentProps` interface:

 # [Before](#tab/before)